eendebakpt/oapackage/docs/generation.rst

 The parameters of the :meth:`~oapackage.Doptim.Doptimize` function are documented in the code.

-To calculate properties of designs we can use the following functions.
-We can use the method :cpp:func:`Defficiencies`, to calculate the :math:`D`-, :math:`D_s`- and :math:`D_1`-efficiency.
+To calculate efficiencies of the designs we can use the method :cpp:func:`Defficiencies`, to calculate the :math:`D`-, :math:`D_s`- and :math:`D_1`-efficiency.
-For details of the efficiencies see the section `Optimality criteria for D-efficient designs`_ and :cite:`EendebakSO`.
+For details of the efficiencies see the section :ref:`Optimality criteria for D-efficient designs` and :cite:`EendebakSO`.

-The OApackage also allows to compute the projection estimation capacity (PEC) sequence for orthogonal arrays :cite:`loeppky2004ranking`.
-This can be calculated with the following commands :meth:`~oalib.PECsequence` and :meth:`oalib.array_link.PECsequence`.

 In :cite:`EendebakSO` it is shown that one can optimize a linear combination of the